 It may feel tempting to use as much of your warehouse for storing products as possible.
-Surprisingly, many of the most efficient warehouses only use about 22-27% of their total space for inventory.
+Surprisingly, many of the most efficient business systems in warehouses only use about 22-27% of their total space for inventory.
 Remember that your inventory aisles should be about 12 to 13 feet apart so forklifts can easily drive through.

 Using Budget Well

 Warehouses are designed to store and handle products, complete office work, and ship products to customers.
 As such, your warehouse shouldn’t have unnecessary features or equipment.
 It may look nice, but unless it directly translates to more profit, it won’t help.

 One example of a necessary expense is warehouse labels.
 From heavy equipment to the smallest inventory shelf, labels provide fast identification for all the objects in your warehouse.

 Your warehouse equipment should be included in the design before the building is constructed.
 Whether your warehouse equipment is mobile or stationary, make sure the layout doesn’t leave room for surprises.